tarunkumar519/pocket-id-portal/README.md

 ## Overview

 > [!WARNING]
-> This project is meant to be an example of how API Keys can be used to build certain things using information from PocketID
+> This project is meant to be an example of how API Keys can be used to build certain things using information from PocketID.
+There may be certain things (outside of the pocket-id api info) that dont work currently.

 The Pocket ID Portal provides a user-friendly interface for accessing and managing applications that use Pocket ID for authentication.
 It offers a seamless single sign-on experience with secure OIDC authentication flow.